Simek/yarn-lock-changes/README.md

 # Yarn Lock Changes

-Creates a comment inside Pull Request with the human-readable summary of changes to the `yarn.lock`.
+Creates a comment inside Pull Request with the human-readable summary of the changes to the `yarn.lock` file.

 <img alt="Screenshot 2021-04-26 201617" src="https://user-images.githubusercontent.com/719641/116132125-78cadf80-a6cd-11eb-901d-7f3cb6efd1c9.png">